Back cover. Available at fivehousepublishing.com

 This is how Mr Van Zyl (DVC teacher) would start his story on his ‘IDENTITY’ as a South African.
 See the section on interesting, and effective techniques to adapt fiction for nonfiction.

-DESIGN AND VISUAL COMMUNICATION LESSON (INTEGRATED LEARNING): “MY OWN IDENTITY - RELATED TO MY WORLD ” (JUNIOR DVC STUDENTS - YEAR 9 & 10 - NEW ZEALAND)
+DESIGN AND VISUAL COMMUNICATION LESSON (INTEGRATED LEARNING): “MY OWN IDENTITY - RELATED TO MY WORLD ” (YEAR 9 & 10 STUDENTS - NEW ZEALAND CONTEXT)

 You are interested in cardboard bas-relief work.
 You want to express your ‘own identity’ linked to your culture, history, and your family.
 You intend to create artwork that will tell a story about who you are.
 Include your future dreams and plans!